hugoaddobbati/tetrisplp/README.md

 ## How to play

-The game is played in terminal and commands can change for different languages but the whole UI and logic is the same.
+The game is played in terminal and commands can change for different languages but the whole UI and logic is the same, there are more precise instructions on each folder.

 ## Developed by: